Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Empirical Application: Realized volatility data

 \subsection{Results}

-Our in-sample analysis revealed some interesting findings.
-Based on the posterior probabilities of inclusion we see that if we do not include any AR terms in the pool of the predictors, then the median NHHMM model has 9 predictors that affect the series linearly or not.
-When we added the AR(1) term, the included predictors in the median probability model immediately reduced to 6.
-Adding more AR terms (of lag 2 and lag 3), the median probability model remained almost the same as in the case of the model with one autoregressive term.
+Based on the posterior probabilities of inclusion, we see that if we do not include any Auto-Regressive (AR) terms in the predictors' pool, then the median $\text{NHPG}_0$ model has three predictors affecting only the mean equation of the series (Table~\ref{RV_Model_Selection}).
+Thus, based on the median probability model, the realized volatility series is considered to be a homogeneous hidden Markov model.
+The probabilities of staying at the same state are in this case high, concluding that the states are highly persistent.
+When we add the AR(1) term, the included predictors in the median probability model ($\text{NHPG}_1$) are also three but they affect the series both linearly and not linearly.
+We observe that an autoregressive term explains a big fraction of the variance of the realized volatility.
+Adding more AR terms (of lag 2 and lag 3), the median probability model remained almost the same as in the case of the model with one AR term and hence, we only report the $\text{NHPG}_1$ model.
 Furthermore, in our out-of-sample analysis, we did not encounter any significant improvement in the forecasting ability of the models with AR(2) and AR(3) terms.
-We note that this result confirms the findings of \citet{Ch12}, who also used only one AR term of lag 1 in their analysis.
-Hereafter, even though based on the CRPS the model with the best performance was the one with AR(1) term, we present both results of the model with no autoregressive terms ($\text{NHHMM}_0$) and the model with one autoregressive term ($\text{NHHMM}_1$), for the sake of completeness.
-Also, we compare our results with two benchmark models, namely the Homogeneous model with one autoregressive term (HHMM) and the linear model with autoregressive terms (LR), as described in \Cref{Simulation Study}. \Cref{fig:RV1} shows a plot of the realized volatility data (blue line), the probability of staying at the same stage (e.g. if at time $t$ we are on state 1 then the red dot at time $t$ shows the value of probability $p_{11}$) and the shaded bars represent the time period that the chain was in state 2, based on the smoothed probabilities of being above 0.5 for $\text{NHHMM}_1$.
-We observe that both states are highly persistent, i.e. probabilities of staying at the same state are high.
-Furthermore, in \Cref{fig:RVr1} we present a thinned in-sample realization of the observed process inferred by our algorithm along with the real data.
+We note that this result confirms the findings of the model of \cite{Ch12}, hereafter CSS, who also used only an AR(1) term their analysis.
+Even though -- based on the CRPS -- the model with the best performance was the one with the $\text{NHPG}_1$, we present the results of both the model with no AR terms ($\text{NHPG}_0$) and the model with one AR term ($\text{NHPG}_1$), for the sake of completeness.
+Also, we compare our results with those of the CSS model -- which is a linear model with one autoregressive term and a Markov Chain Monte Carlo model compositions algorithm ($\text{MC}^3$) with a Bayesian Model Averaging (BMA) approach.
+For the CSS model, we allowed for much longer burn in period, as suggested by the authors, of 500000 draws.
+Moreover we included in our comparative analysis the M\&D model and HHMM with one AR term.